s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 \label{sec:cloudhaskellmasters}

-For master nodes, the implementation is a bit more involved.
-The actual `startMaster :: Backend -> Process -> IO ()` supplied by SimpleLocalNet is meant to start a computation represented by a `Process` Monad and then return.
+For master nodes, the implementation of the node-discovery scheme is a bit more involved.
+The actual
+`startMaster :: Backend -> Process -> IO ()` supplied by SimpleLocalNet
+is meant to start a computation represented by a `Process` Monad and then return.
 In our use-case, we want to be able to spawn functions outside of the `Process` Monad, though.
-We therefore use the following `Process` passed into this startup function only for slave-node discovery and management:
+We therefore use the following function to build a process `Process ()` which will be passed into `startMaster` only for the sake of slave-node discovery and management:

 ~~~~{.haskell}